BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 ## Application latencies undetected by health checks

 Our application was really slow on Kubernetes/AWS (due to a network misconfiguration) but HAProxy did not disable it.
 We specified a 1s timeout as shown in the example above, but this is only for healthchecks.
 Our global server timeout is upper than 1s.
 Because our application calls another webservice, those calls were timeouting.
 HAProxy was not aware of that, because the application's `/HealthCheck` health page doesn't check external webservices and thus, were not impacted by those external webservices timeouts.
 This is an application choice that we can encounter on-premise too, with the exact same behavior.
-For that reason, we decided to change nothing for now (and we'll discuss this with the dev teams to see if there's something we can do).
+For that reason, we decided to change nothing for now (and we'll discuss this with the devs teams to see if there's something we can do).
 We don't check external webservices in our `/HealthCheck` page on purpose, because that page is also tested by kubernetes for livenessProbe.
 Kubernetes restarts a pod when it is not healthy anymore but when it comes to an external service that is failing, restarting the current pod is non-sens.
 Kubernetes will restart pods again and again even if the application itself can't to anything about it!
 The livenessProbe should test only what the pod does.
 The Amadeus team [talked about that at the KubeCon EU 2018](https://www.youtube.com/watch?v=HIB_haT1z5M) while presenting Kubervisor.